Michaelangel007/easing/README.md

 First, let's start with the linear easing.

-Hmm, there isn't one.
-Really?!
-Let's add one for _completeness._
+Hmm, there isn't one. _Really?!_  Let's add one for _completeness._

-Its graph looks like this:
+Recall its graph looks like this:

 ![Linear graph](pics/01_linear.png)